Showing posts with label Well of Misery (துன்பக்கேணி) by Puthumai Pithan. Show all posts

 “Then how should I be?”

-“You are trying to justify that the rabbit you caught has only three legs”
+“You are trying to justify that the rabbit you caught has only three legs.”

 “No…it is three and a half.
-Because I am listening to you half of what you said.”
+Because I am listening to you, half of what you said.”

-“It is alright…you don’t have to listen to me.
+“It is alright…You don’t have to listen to me.
 Get lost!”
 Maragatham went out angrily.

 “How could you cry like this for such a silly thing?
 It is alright.
-I am coming with you.” he left along with her.
+I am coming with you.”
+He left along with her.

 “Why?”